The Cheaters: 1920s sequined evening dress

 A flapper-style 1920s sequined evening dress bought in Paris and worn by Isabel McDonagh (credited as Marie Lorraine) in the Australian silent film The Cheaters (1929).

 The sleeveless, knee-length dress is ivory yellow with a drop waist and round neck.
 It is decorated with sequins, giving it a mother-of-pearl effect of blue, pink and green.
-There is an additional grey and silver sequin pattern on the front with silver, grey lacework at the bottom front of the dress.
+There is an additional grey and silver sequin pattern on the front with silver and grey lacework at the bottom front of the dress.

 Vertical strips of sequin fabric form a fringe-like effect around the entire bottom half of the dress.
 Four of these strips are detached from the dress; two are sewn together.
 The underlining silk is the most fragile part of the dress.